Recycled Greeting Cards Flower Craft For Kids

 Paper flowers process art

 Glue the grass to the picture.
-Bend a few blades of grass with fingertips.
+Bend back a few blades of grass with fingertips.

 This art activity is easy to set up and needs little instruction.
 Once the materials are provided, kids can make choices, cut out flowers and glue them onto the paper.